About the bill

 The Veterans Entrepreneurship Act would waive the upfront guarantee fee required for a Small Business Administration express loan for veterans or their spouses.
 Normally this fee is required from the borrower and scales increasingly with the size of the loan.
 The bill would remove any obligation for a veteran or their spouse to pay this fee.
-The bill was referred ...
+The bill was referred to the House Committee on Small Business, which released this press release upon the introduction of the bill in late May.
+The committee chairman, Rep. Steve Chabot (R-OH1), is the ...

 May 21, 2015